Middleware

 Super Global Middleware

-Global middleware in the main project only affects the main project and does not affect application plugins.
-Sometimes we want to add a middleware that affects all global plugins, including all plugins.
-In this case, we can use the super-global middleware.
+Global middleware of the main project only affects the main project and does not affect application plugins.
+Sometimes we want to add a middleware that affects globally, including all plugins, then we can use super global middleware.

 Configure the following in config/middleware.php